13rac1/cclogs/README.md

-# ccls - Claude Code Log Shipper
+# cclogs - Claude Code Log Shipper

-**ccls** is a CLI tool that backs up your Claude Code session logs to S3-compatible storage.
+**cclogs** is a CLI tool that backs up your Claude Code session logs to S3-compatible storage.

 Claude Code stores session transcripts as `.jsonl` files under `~/.claude/projects/`.
-These logs are valuable for debugging, auditing, and analysis, but they can be lost when machines are rebuilt or cleaned up. **ccls** automatically discovers all your local Claude Code projects and safely uploads their logs to S3-compatible storage, making it easy to maintain backups across multiple machines.
+These logs are valuable for debugging, auditing, and analysis, but they can be lost when machines are rebuilt or cleaned up. **cclogs** automatically discovers all your local Claude Code projects and safely uploads their logs to S3-compatible storage, making it easy to maintain backups across multiple machines.

 ## Features